-This Whole Wheat Orzo and Grilled Vegetable Salad with Feta, Olives, and Herbs has all the flavors of summer!
+This Whole Wheat Orzo and Grilled Vegetable Salad with Feta has all the flavors of summer!
 This salad is low-glycemic and South Beach Diet friendly; use brown rice for a gluten-free version of this tasty meatless salad or cauliflower rice for a low-carb version.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 I loved orzo long before knew about the South Beach Diet, but I only discovered whole wheat orzo last year.
 In Salt Lake I can find both DeLallo Organic Whole Wheat Orzo and Rice Select Whole Wheat Orzo at Whole Foods.
 If any readers have seen whole wheat orzo in other stores, let us know in the comments where you’ve found it.

-When the vegetables are cool, you should be able to pull the skins right off the red bell peppers (the skins are on the right.)
+While veggies cool, slice the green onions and chop the herbs.
+(I used a combination or oregano and basil and increased the amount of herbs.)
+Whisk together olive oil, red wine vinegar, Dijon, and dried oregano to make the dressing.
+When the vegetables are cool, you should be able to pull the skins right off the red bell peppers.
 Cut peppers and zucchini into bite-sized pieces.

-Whole Wheat Orzo and Grilled Vegetable Salad with Feta, Olives, and Herbs
+Whole Wheat Orzo and Grilled Vegetable Salad with Feta

-Italian seasoning or other dried herb seasoning (I used Penzey's Pasta Sprinkle)
+- Italian seasoning or other dried herb seasoning

 1/2 cup Feta cheese, crumbled